nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Royal Rake of Jerusalem, and how he fell in love with her.
-And her beautiful black body made the Sage so lyrical, he immortalized her in those wonderful pagan verses that are sacred to the hearts of all lovers—even the heart of the Church....
-The catty ladies of the court of Jerusalem were jealous of her.
-And Sheba reminded them that she was black but beautiful....
-And after a happy period she left Jerusalem and returned to her country with the son that came of the royal affair.
+And her beautiful black body made the Sage so lyrical, he immortalized her in those wonderful pagan verses that are sacred to the hearts of all lovers—even the heart of the Church.<span class="three-dots"></span>The catty ladies of the court of Jerusalem were jealous of her.
+And Sheba reminded them that she was black but beautiful.<span class="three-dots"></span>And after a happy period she left Jerusalem and returned to her country with the son that came of the royal affair.
 And that son subsequently became King of Abyssinia.
 And to this day the rulers of Abyssinia carry the title, Lion of Judah,